wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-identity-authentication-solution-for-microsoft-365/includes/1-introduction.md

  *  AD FS deployments
  *  Active Directory Federation Services in Microsoft Azure
  *  Azure Active Directory Seamless Single Sign-On

+This module also examines the key areas that organizations must plan for to either move their Microsoft 365 service completely to the cloud or to hybridize their environment.

 After completing this module, you'll be able to:<br>